radius-project/blog/radblog/content/posts/2024/radius-birthday/index.md

 2. **Secrets management**: Community members have contributed capabilities to reference secrets as environments variables in containers and to reference any secret in Dapr components.
 This enables users to securely manage and reference secrets in their Radius applications.

-3. [**Terraform Recipes**](https://docs.radapp.io/guides/recipes/terraform/): We have added features to Terraform Recipes which includes the use of Terraform modules from private Git repositories and from any Terraform provider allowing users to interact with and manage resources of any specific infrastructure platform or service, such as AWS, Azure, or Google Cloud.
+3. [**Terraform Recipes Enhancements**](https://docs.radapp.io/guides/recipes/terraform/): We have added features to Terraform Recipes which includes the use of Terraform modules from private Git repositories and from any Terraform provider allowing users to interact with and manage resources of any specific infrastructure platform or service, such as AWS, Azure, or Google Cloud.

 4. [**Workload / Federated identity support**](https://docs.radapp.io/guides/operations/providers/overview/): Radius Cloud providers can be configured with AWS IAM roles for service accounts and Azure workload identity to interact and deploy resources on the respective clouds.
 With this, infrastructure operators are not burdened with the rotation of credentials anymore.